GetGood/Encryption/Harjoitus/report.md

 ###### 3.4 Fixing the vulnerability
-Knowing all this, we can deduce that the vulnerability of the program can be fixed by generating the key from cryptographically secure random numbers.
+Knowing all this, we can deduce that the vulnerability of the program can be fixed by generating the key from cryptographically secure random numbers, because that increases the number of possible keys to 3.4x10^38 instead of the the earlier 1x10^10.
 In Golang this is pretty straightforward; replace the math/rand function rand.Read with crypto/rand function rand.Read, which instead of using the languages own PRNG, reads the operating systems CSPRNG.
 In binaries created for Linux it reads bytes from /dev/urandom, and on Windows it uses the CryptGenRandom API.

 Fix example (replace **generateKey()** function with this):
 ```